heistp/antler/README.md

 - replace use of chan any in conn
 - improve semantics for System.Stdout and Stderr
 - find a better way than unions to create interface implementations from CUE
-- programmatically allow writing results only to WorkDir
+- consider moving all FileData to gob, for consistency with encoding

 ## Thanks